mahbod-afarin/mahbod-afarin.github.io/README.md

 Write all posts in [content-org/all_posts.org](content-org/all_posts.org) file, then export to Hugo compatible markdown ox-hugo (`SPC m e H A`).

 Folders that do not touch: layouts, images, data,

+# to update the menu choices, go to -> config/menus